S3BzA/Pyrus/README.md

 ## Current Scripts

 1. **palettizer.py** - A script that takes in an image and recolours it according to a provided colour palette (Still in development).
+2. **pydf.py** - A script that given a .pdf with a table(s) in it, will convert said tables into an unformatted .html equivalent (Still in development).

 ## Setup